 Drink more water

-, doing everything from boosting brain health to improving skin's elasticity.
+istock/webphotographeerYou already know that drinking water is beneficial.
+After all, water keeps you hydrated, doing everything from boosting brain health to improving skin's elasticity.
 But it also acts as a great natural breath freshener.
 Drinking water helps flush away odor-causing bacteria that thrive in a dry mouth.
 Dr. Comisi adds that consuming sufficient amounts of water daily helps to "free up food items on the tongue."
 This, in conjunction with properly taking care of your teeth and mouth, reduces the accumulation of bad breath-causing particles that can become trapped in your mouth.
-These genius hacks can get you drinking more water on the regular
+These genius hacks can get you drinking more water on the regular.

 Choose fortified, probiotic-filled yogurt